IwoSzempruch/Genebank-anaysis-tool/README.md

 Review Output Files: After the script finishes analyzing all the input files, you can open the output folder to review the extracted gene, mRNA, and protein information for each file.

-Created by Iwo Szemprych, with assistance of ChatGPT
+Created by Iwo Szempruch, with assistance of ChatGPT